Holarh/Python/README.md

 # Python
-These are incomplete codes in python
+These are ongoing or incomplete codes in python